sfu-dis/FPTree/README.md

 3. Modify `#define MAX_INNER_SIZE 128` and `#define MAX_LEAF_SIZE 64` in fptree.h if you want.
 These are tunable variable.
 4. Modify this [path](https://github.com/sfu-dis/fptree/blob/e26e166f2ae85eafa7f7b82f5872dc8df56e8658/fptree.cpp#L217) as needed. **Note**, this hardcoded path will override PiBench's `--pool_path`.
 A more flexible solution is under development.

-## Build (Check out the next section for running pibench with the fptree wrapper.)
+## Build (check out the next section for running pibench with the fptree wrapper)

 ### Build PMEM Version